Browse By Name

 The other controls are useful for the message submitted to the server.

 If you want to check the contents of a form control before submitting, register an event handler for the onsubmit event.
-In your event handler you can check the required fields and if some errors are found, then you can cancel the onsubmit event (see the page for the returnValue property or the preventDefault method).
+In your event handler you can check the required fields and if some errors are found, then you can cancel the onsubmit event (see the page for the returnValue property and the preventDefault method).

 Syntax: